HansBug/argsloader/docs/source/index.rst

-Welcome to Chainloader's Documentation
+Welcome to Argsloader's Documentation
 =========================================================

 Overview
 -------------

-``Chainloader`` is a module which can parse and manage the \
+``Argsloader`` is a module which can parse and manage the \
 configuration file's structure and their versions.

 .. toctree::